dd9jn/rfc4880bis/crypto-refresh.md

 ## Confidentiality via Encryption

-OpenPGP combines symmetric-key encryption and public-key encryption to provide confidentiality.
+OpenPGP combines symmetric-key encryption and (optionally) public-key encryption to provide confidentiality.
-When made confidential, first the object is encrypted using a symmetric encryption algorithm.
+When using public keys, first the object is encrypted using a symmetric encryption algorithm.
 Each symmetric key is used only once, for a single object.
 A new "session key" is generated as a random number for each object (sometimes referred to as a session).
 Since it is used only once, the session key is bound to the message and transmitted with it.